-- 133. The beneficiary communities were selected using the existing vulnerability and hazard assessments, such as the Risk and Vulnerability Study, implemented by the National Group of Vulnerability and Risk Studies of AMA/CITMA of Cuba; Hydro-Meteorological Climate Vulnerability Index (IVACC) developed by the Unique Beneficiary System (SIUBEN) of the Vice-Presidency of the Dominican Republic with UNDP support; and multi-hazard and damage assessment reports and vulnerability assessment reports conducted in target parishes in Jamaica.
-These tools vary in the level of disaggregation of data by vulnerability criteria and will need to be analysed and updated to properly integrate vulnerability variables in the risk studies conducted by the project.
-The project will explore the possibilities of using the vulnerability data and tools developed by other institutions and agencies, such as Analysis of Critical Points of Vulnerability to Climate Change developed by the USAID, Climate Vulnerability and Capacity Analysis (CVCA) of CARE and the like, for further vulnerability studies. - 134.
+- 134. The beneficiary communities were selected using the existing vulnerability and hazard assessments, such as the Risk and Vulnerability Study, implemented by the National Group of Vulnerability and Risk Studies of AMA/CITMA of Cuba; Hydro-Meteorological Climate Vulnerability Index (IVACC) developed by the Unique Beneficiary System (SIUBEN) of the Vice-Presidency of the Dominican Republic with UNDP support; and multi-hazard and damage assessment reports and vulnerability assessment reports conducted in target parishes in Jamaica.
+These tools vary in the level of disaggregation of data by vulnerability criteria and will need to be analyzed to understand complementarity with proposed comprehensive and standardized RHVS undertaken by the project. - 135.
 To comply with the Adaptation Fund's Gender Policy, the project proposes conducting an initial gender assessment during the proposal development stage.
 This assessment will help determine different needs, capabilities, roles and knowledge resources of women and men, target the interventions and estimate funds required for developing gender responsive activities and approaches.
 The project will also use the gender component of the risk perception survey of the Risk, Hazard and Vulnerability methodology, to measure differences in perceptions on climate and disaster risks among genders.
-In consultation with the stakeholders, project will seek to develop instruments and activities to assess impact of climate change and disaster risks on different genders and include gender parameters in scenario modelling, EWS and development planning. - 135.
-The project will work closely with the gender and DRR specialist of the UNDP Regional Hub in Panama and gender focal points in Country Offices, national ministries and agencies working on gender issues, such as the Women's Affairs Ministry of Cuba, Women's Affairs Secretariat of Dominican Republic, Ministry of Gender and Bureau of Gender Affairs, and women's organizations (e.g. Federation of Cuban Women) where appropriate The project will be guided by key corporate documents and guidelines on integrating gender in disaster risk reduction, such as UNDP Gender Strategy for 2014-2017; Sendai Framework for Disaster Risk Reduction 2015-2030; Comprehensive Disaster Management Strategy & Framework for 2014-2024; Regional Gender Equality and Equity Policy of SICA, UNDP Guidelines for Integrating Gender in Disaster Management in Small Island Developing Countries, and other relevant documents.
+In consultation with the stakeholders, project will seek to develop instruments and activities to assess impact of climate change and disaster risks on different genders and include gender parameters in scenario modelling, EWS and development planning. - 136.
+The project will work closely with the gender and DRR specialist of the UNDP Regional Hub in Panama and gender focal points in Country Offices, national ministries and agencies working on gender issues, such as the Women's Affairs Ministry of Cuba, Women's Affairs Secretariat of Dominican Republic, Ministry of Gender and Bureau of Gender Affairs, and women's organizations (e.g. Federation of Cuban Women) where appropriate The project will be guided by key corporate documents and guidelines on integrating gender in adaptation and disaster risk reduction, such as UNDP Gender Strategy for 2014-2017; Sendai Framework for Disaster Risk Reduction 2015-2030; Comprehensive Disaster Management Strategy & Framework for 2014-2024; Regional Gender Equality and Equity Policy of SICA45, UNDP Guidelines for Integrating Gender in Disaster Management in Small Island Developing Countries, and other relevant documents.